shadowezz/Productiv/docs/UserGuide.md

 Graphical User Interface (GUI) | A system of interactive visual components for computer software.                               |                         |
 Milestone                      | A stage in the software development process associated with a particular group of deliverables.
 It is a non-negative integer, or a period-separated string of non-negative integers. |
 Mode                           | The state of the application that affects how each command will be executed.
 The app can be in dashboard, deliverable, meeting or contact mode.                                                  |
+Overall Completion Percentage (OCP) | A donut chart showing the product’s completion status, found on the left panel of the dashboard mode. |